FlorianPoerings/QuantPy/README.md

 Documentation:
 --------------

-The main documentation can be read at [Read The Docs](https://quantpy.readthedocs.org/en/latest/).
-Please start their for more information.
+The main documentation isn't publicly available yet.
+The author can send it to you, if requested via LinkedIn-Direct-messages. https://www.linkedin.com/in/florianpoerings/

 Contributions Welcome.
 ----------------------